 LAFC has four forwards, two goalies, and a veteran addition at center back in Walker Zimmerman from F.C.
 Dallas.
 Now LAFC gets to draft another center back who compliments Zimmerman perfectly in Tomas Hilliard-Arce allowing LAFC to have most of the pieces to contend from the get go once they fix their midfielder situation.

-I think there are two players that warrant top pick consideration in Maryland forward Gordon Wild and Stanford defenseman Tomas Hilliard-Arce.
+Stanford defenseman Tomas Hilliard-Arce is my favorite to go first overall.
 LAFC will address some needs through their Expansion Draft, but at this point you have to go by the best player on the board rather than drafting for need when it comes to finding pieces for an expansion franchise.

-The 6-1 172 lb Tomas Hilliard-Arce led Stanford to back-to-back championships.
-He even got Stanford a second consecutive championship after Brandon Vincent left the team.
-Stanford has recorded over 10 shutouts in back-to-back seasons in large part due to Tomas Hilliard-Arce.
-So far Stanford has 6 shutouts in 2017 if you count the regular season and preseason games.
+The 6-1 172 lb Tomas Hilliard-Arce led Stanford to three consecutive championships.
+He even got Stanford a two more championships after Brandon Vincent left the team and plans to reach out to Vincent during the 2018 MLS Draft Process.
+Stanford has recorded over 10 shutouts in the last three years seasons in large part due to Tomas Hilliard-Arce.

 Magic Johnson is one of the co-owners of LAFC.
 He's gonna want someone with a championship pedigree with the top pick.
 Hilliard-Arce led Stanford to back-to-back championships and got voted team captain in 2016 after Vincent left only to lead Stanford to another championship.